AngelX62/AngelX62/README.md

 ###

-<p align="center">My name is Christopher Hanryan and I am a computer science student who loves to learn about AI, Ml, and DL.</p>
+<p align="center">My name is Christopher Hanryan and I am a computer science student who loves to learn about AI, ML, and DL.</p>

 ###